Majevica front (1992–1995): 1995

+Majevica Offensive

 The ARBiH launch a major offensive to capture repeater towers.
 The ARBiH suffered abysmal losses and was forced to retreat due to the treacherous weather conditions.
 The ARBiH and Army of Republika Srpska both shelled each other.

 The ARBiH relaunch the offensive on March 23, the ARBiH pushed the Serbs back and captured the repeater tower, both sides suffered heavy losses fighting for the repeater towers.
 The Bosnian Serbs shelled the positions heavily for 2 days, which eventually led Radovan Karadzic to order a counteroffensive on the ARBiH.
 The Garda Panteri and other units broke through the enclave of the ARBiH position and set a corridor that led to the repeater towers.
 The ARBiH defense collapsed, due to the weather conditions and the fierce fighting.
 The ARBiH unit that attacked the repeater tower shifted its attacks to villages near Lukavac, but the ARBiH failed to gain any significant ground.
 The ARBiH re-attempted to capture the Repeater tower, but failed to capture it.
 The Serbs launched a counterattack and re-took the repeater tower.